 Section 3.
 SECRETARY

-Shall record the minutes of the Club Business Meetings, prepare copies of the minutes for distribution at the next Monthly Club Business Meeting, handle all Club correspondence, keep all records and issue the notice for election of Officers.
+Shall record the minutes of the Club Board Meetings and Social Meetings, prepare copies of the minutes for distribution at the next Monthly Board Meeting, handle all Club correspondence, keep all records and issue the notice for election of Officers.
 Provide copies of the Club By-laws for all Members.
 Help maintain order at all Club functions.

 Section 4.
 TREASURER

 a.
-Authorized to make payments, deposit and keep the funds of the Club in a specified bank account, make payments from the Club account as necessary and present a written statement of accounting at every Club Monthly Business Meeting.
-Keep such permanent books of account and records as shall be sufficient to establish the items of gross income, receipts and disbursements of the Club, including specifically, the number of Members and the dues collected from the Members.
-Such books of account and records shall at all reasonable times be open to inspection by an Officer of the Club.
+Authorized to make payments, deposit and keep the funds of the Club in a specified bank account, make payments from the Club account as necessary and present a written statement of accounting at every Club Monthly Board Meeting.
+Keep such permanent books of account and records as shall be sufficient to establish the items of gross income, receipts and disbursements of the Club, Such books of account and records shall at all reasonable times be open to inspection by an Officer of the Club.
 Help maintain order at all Club functions.

 c.
 Shall turn over to the Auditor all checking account ledgers, bank statements and any other pertinent documents necessary for the completion of an audit of the Club financial transactions and records.
 Audits may be requested by any Officer of the Club.
 The request will then go for a vote before all Officers and must be unanimously approved because of the financial costs associated with an audit.